Case Study

 There is an urgent need to create an environment for data utilization that can meet the demands of various departments and branch offices.

-NISHIMATSU CONSTRUCTION, which has a long history and tradition of over 140 years since its establishment in 1874 (Meiji 7), leverages its advanced technological capabilities to provide safe and secure services ranging from the construction of roads, dams, and public facilities to urban redevelopment.
-The company has widely contributed to the development of social infrastructure and the creation of a comfortable environment.
+With a long history and tradition of over 140 years since its establishment in 1874, Nishimatsu Construction has widely contributed to the development of safe and secure social infrastructure and the creation of a comfortable environment, from the construction of roads, dams, and public facilities to urban redevelopment, on the strength of its advanced technical capabilities.

-The environment surrounding the construction industry is changing significantly, and there are concerns that it will be affected by a decline in the working-age population and reductions in construction investment in the future.
-In order to respond appropriately to these social changes and grow sustainably, NISHIMATSU CONSTRUCTION itself needs to adapt to the new era.
+The environment surrounding the construction industry is changing drastically, and there are fears that the future will be marked by a decline in the working-age population and reductions in construction investment.
+In order to accurately respond to these social changes and achieve sustainable growth, Nishimatsu itself must adapt to the new era.

-"Nishimatsu-Vision 2027" depicts the future we want to achieve.
-With the vision of becoming a comprehensive company that creates new value, the company aims to expand its business domain and evolve its construction business, providing technology and services that meet the diversifying needs of its customers.
-We have positioned the current period (as of 2019) as a "period of building the foundation for becoming a company with comprehensive capabilities," and are in the process of implementing various growth strategies in order to steadily realize our vision under the "Medium-term Management Plan 2020." be.
-The core of the ICT plan was to develop a data utilization infrastructure.
+"Nishimatsu Vision 2027" is a roadmap of what the company hopes to achieve in the future.
+Under the concept of "becoming a company with integrated corporate strength that creates new value," Nishimatsu aims to expand its business domain, evolve its construction business, and provide technologies and services that meet the diversifying needs of its customers.
+The company is currently (as of 2019) in the process of implementing various growth strategies to steadily realize its vision under its "Midterm Corporate Strategy 2020," which is positioned as a period for building a foundation to become a company with comprehensive capabilities.
+The core of the ICT plan was the development of a data utilization infrastructure.

-Each system is in a separated silo state, and the code systems are also disparate, and in order to collect and use this data cross-sectionally, it is necessary to create a separate program each time, which is a tedious process.
-It took a lot of time.
-In order to solve this problem, NISHIMATSU CONSTRUCTION wanted to build a data utilization platform that would serve as a company-wide standard hub.
+Each system was in a silo state, with various code systems, and in order to collect and utilize this data across the board, each time a separate program had to be created, which was both cumbersome and time-consuming.
+In order to solve this problem, Nishimatsu wanted to build a data utilization infrastructure that would serve as a company-wide standard hub.

-The company already had a variety of systems in place, including sales management, customer management, quotation management, construction management, and personnel management.
-Based on advice received from a data management consulting company, NISHIMATSU CONSTRUCTION narrowed down three types of master data related to "employees," "clients," and "construction" in the first phase of data integration.
-By flexibly comparing these data, it becomes possible to analyze which subcontractors and employees were involved in what type of construction work and how much profit they generated, which was the most requested feature within the company.
+A diverse range of systems already existed within the company, including sales management, customer management, quotation management, construction management, and human resource management.
+Using advice from a data management consulting firm, Nishimatsu selected three types of master data related to "employees," "clients," and "construction" as the first phase of data integration.
+By flexibly matching these data, it would be possible to analyze which subcontractors and employees were involved in which types of construction work and how much revenue they generated, which was the most requested feature within the company.

-NISHIMATSU CONSTRUCTION, which started implementing master data management (MDM), compared solutions from several companies and ultimately selected Informatica MDM, which was proposed by B-EN-G.
+NISHIMATSU CONSTRUCTION, which started implementing master data management (MDM), compared solutions from several companies and ultimately selected Informatica MDM, proposed by B-EN-G.

 System image of data utilization platform